Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 NRSV:
 q: (the son can do nothing on his own)
 p: (but only what he sees the Father doing)

+* ESV, NRSV: "but only"
+NASB: "unless"
+NIV, NLT: separate independent clauses, p has "only"

 ## Greek (SBLGNT)